New Lynn

 Kainga Ora and Social Housing Earthworks

-Kainga Ora has significant development activity in New Lynn, including the 82-terrace-house Thom Street development accommodating 300 tenants.
-These large-scale social housing projects require comprehensive civil infrastructure including roading, stormwater, wastewater, and public realm works coordinated with multiple contractors and government agencies.
+Kainga Ora is active in New Lynn.
+The 82-terrace-house Thom Street development housing 300 tenants is one example.
+These large-scale social housing projects need full civil infrastructure: roading, stormwater, wastewater, public realm works, all coordinated across multiple contractors and government agencies.
+It's a different beast from a standard residential job.

 Why Choose Us